-Does a new project manager appear in the middle of negotiations with no explanation?
+Does a new project manager appear in the middle of negotiations without explanation?
 If a project manager disappears and is replaced, anticipate the same will happen with senior developers.
 You won’t even know about it.
 Each replacement increases startup costs for a business and negatively impacts source code quality.

-Read more about top app development companies and how you can find it for you.
+Read more about top app development companies and how you can find them for you.

 Estimates present the starting point of a discussion to help both client and development team clarify where they are, where they want to be, and what it could take to get from here to there.

-Estimates ensure the client and the team remain on the same page.
+Deliverables such as a feature list, wireframes, user flows, etc., ensure the client and the team remain on the same page when they estimate startup costs.
 The client knows the team understands project goals, challenges, and deliverables.
-The client understands the team strives to provide the best solution and is open to discuss project deadlines and limitations.
+The client understands the team strives to provide the best solution and is open to discussing project deadlines and limitations.